-Your doctors may recommend a platelet transfusion if your platelet count is low.
-Your platelet count may drop if your bone marrow is not working normally.
+Your doctor may recommend a platelet transfusion if your platelet count is low.
+Your may have a low platelet count if your bone marrow is not working normally.
 This may be because you have cancer, leukaemia or a blood disorder.

 Treatment with chemotherapy, targeted therapies and sometimes surgery can also affect your platelet count.
 A type of radiotherapy called total body irradiation (TBI) can also affect your bone marrow and platelet count.

 During your cancer treatment, your doctor will closely monitor your platelet count.
 You will have regular blood tests to check the numbers of blood cells in your blood, including your platelets.
 This test is called a full blood count (FBC).

 The normal platelet count in an adult is between 150 and 400 x 109 per litre.
 But it is normal for the platelet count to be lower than this when you are having cancer treatment.
 The risk of bleeding increases when the platelet count is below this level.
 But there is usually only a risk of bleeding if the platelets are as low as 10 or 20 x 109 per litre.